StoneT2000/jax-bandits/README.md

 ## Usage

 This library provides a simple jax based environment interface for Multi-armed bandits as well as algorithms and pure function paradigm of jax.
-Created objects (like environments or algorithms) don't hold any state, only configurations/hyper parameters.
+Created objects (like environments or algorithms) don't hold any state, only configurations/hyper parameters and jitted pure functions.

 The following shows how to initialize an environment and an algorithm.